BlueBrain/Brayns/python/doc/source/examples_exporter.rst

 ----------

 The color ramp is an object attached to models with a simulation.
-It allows to map a value range (usually voltage) to a color range (list of color).
+It allows to map a value range (usually voltages) to a color range (list of colors).

 This part is optional as Brayns build a default color ramp for circuits.